 Within a few hours the water beads will start to grow.

 When left overnight, the real magic happens.
 The water beads will have soaked up the water and expanded to fit the balloon.
-The color of your stress ball will depend mainly on the color of water beads you use.
+The color of your diy stress balls will depend mainly on the color of water beads you use.
+For more fun with kids, make this DIY Paper Mache Beehive..
 We decided to do single color water beads in each balloon, but a mix would be lovely too.

 These balloon stress balls really feel great.
 My kids love squeezing them and working those small muscles in their hands.
 Squeezing them is also a wonderful sensory activity.